feltcoop/eslint-config/README.md

 This ESLint config is designed to complement TypeScript and Prettier, so all redundant rules are disabled.
-Additionally, to distinguish linting problems from type errors, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired.
+Additionally, to distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired.